-A traineeship is a training agreement between the trainee and their employer whereby the employer agrees to train the trainee in a specific industry, and the trainee agrees to work and learn.
+A traineeship is a training agreement between a trainee and their employer: the employer agrees to train the trainee in a specific industry, and the trainee agrees to work and learn.

-Traineeships are available for people of all ages and usually last between 1-2 years (but can last longer), depending on the vocation and certificate level undertaken.
+Traineeships are available for people of all ages.
+They usually last between one to two years (but can last longer), depending on the vocation and certificate level undertaken.

-A traineeship can be a great way to combine training and employment leading to a nationally recognised qualification.
-It’s a great way to gain a nationally recognised qualification while earning a wage working on the job!
+A traineeship can be a great way to combine training and employment to gain a nationally recognised qualification while earning a wage working on the job.

 What’s the difference between an apprenticeship and a traineeship?

-The main difference between an apprenticeship and a traineeship is that a traineeship can be within a broader range of occupations and is run either part-time or full-time, where you are employed and trained for typically between one to two years; compared to an apprenticeship, which covers skilled trades and takes around four years to complete.
+The main difference between an apprenticeship and a traineeship is that a traineeship can happen in a broader range of occupations and is run either part-time or full-time, where you are employed and trained for typically between one to two years.
+An apprenticeship covers skilled trades and takes around four years to complete.

 Learn more about Apprenticeships here